JoKerDii/DS-FAS/docs/notes/questions.md

   If we were to compute 95% confidence intervals for each of K repeated samples, we would expect <u>0.95*K of those confidence intervals to contain the true parameter of interest</u>.

 * **What is multicollinearity?**

+  <u>Overview</u>:

   Multicollinearity occurs when independent variables in a regression model are correlated.
 This correlation is a problem because independent variables should be independent.
 If the degree of correlation between variables is high enough, it can cause problems when you fit the model and interpret the results.

+  <u>Why multicolinearity should not exist?</u>

+  There is an assumption when we do regression analysis.
+That is, the independent variables should not be correlated among themselves.
+Because regression is going to capture the effect of independent variable on the dependent variable by regression coefficients.
+When we interpret coefficients we say, the average change of dependent variable is beta, for 1 unit change in the independent variable X, keeping all other variables constant.

+  <u>What problem does multicollinearity cause?</u>

-  Multicollinearity is a problem because <u>it undermines the statistical significance of an independent variable</u>.
+  Multicollinearity is a problem because <u>it generates high variance of the estimated coefficients and so diminishes the statistical significance of an independent variable</u>.
 If two independent variables are correlated, it is hard to distinguish the effect of these two variables on the dependent variable.
 Other things being equal, the larger the standard error of a regression coefficient, the less likely it is that this coefficient will be statistically significant.

+  <u>Possible way to detect multicollinearity?</u>

+  It is possible that the adjusted R squared for a model is pretty good and even the overall F-test statistic is also significant but some of the individual coefficients are statistically insignificant.
+This is a possible indication of the presence of multicollinearity since multicollinearity affects the coefficients and corresponding p-values, but it does not affect the goodness-of-fit statistics or the overall model significance.

+  <u>How to measure multicollinearity?</u>

+  A very simple test known as the VIF test is used to assess multicollinearity in our regression model.
+The variance inflation factor (VIF) identifies the strength of correlation among the predictors.

+  VIF tells us the factor by which the correlations amongst the predictors inflate the variance.
+VIFs do not have any upper limit.
+The lower the value the better.
+VIFs between 1 and 5 suggest that the correlation is not severe enough to warrant corrective measures.
+VIFs greater than 5 represent critical levels of multicollinearity where the coefficient estimates may not be trusted and the statistical significance is questionable.

 * **What does regularization help with?**

   We have some pretty <u>large and extreme coefficient values with high variance</u> in our models.
 We can clearly see some overfitting to the training set.
 In order to reduce the coefficients of our parameters, we can introduce a penalty term that penalizes some of these extreme coefficient values.